Arthur Hiller

-Arthur Hiller, OC (November 22, 1923 – August 17, 2016) was a Canadian-American television and film director with over 33 films to his credit during a 50-year career.
-He began his career directing television in Canada and later in the U.S. By the late 1950s he began directing films, most often comedies.
-He also directed dramas and romantic subjects, such as Love Story (1970), which was nominated for seven Oscars.
+Arthur Hiller, OC (November 22, 1923 – August 17, 2016) was a Canadian film and television director.
+He directed over feature 33 feature films during a 50-year career.
+He began his career directing television in Canada and later in the U.S. By the late 1950s, he was directing films, most often comedies, but also dramas and romantic subjects, such as in Love Story (1970), which was nominated for seven Academy Awards, including for Best Director.

 Hiller collaborated on films with screenwriters Paddy Chayefsky and Neil Simon.
-Among his other films were The Americanization of Emily (1964), Tobruk (1967), The Hospital (1971), The Out-of-Towners (1970), Plaza Suite (1971), The Man in the Glass Booth (1975), Silver Streak (1976), The In-Laws (1979) and Outrageous Fortune (1987).
+Among his other notable films were The Americanization of Emily (1964), Tobruk (1967), The Hospital (1971), The Out-of-Towners (1970), Plaza Suite (1971), The Man in the Glass Booth (1975), Silver Streak (1976), The In-Laws (1979), Making Love (1982), and Outrageous Fortune (1987).

-Hiller served as president of the Directors Guild of America from 1989 to 1993 and president of the Academy of Motion Picture Arts and Sciences from 1993 to 1997.
+Hiller served as the 19th President of the Directors Guild of America from 1989 to 1993 and President of the Academy of Motion Picture Arts and Sciences from 1993 to 1997.
 He was the recipient of the Jean Hersholt Humanitarian Award in 2002.
 An annual film festival in Hiller's honor was held from 2006 until 2009 at his alma mater, Victoria School of Performing and Visual Arts.

-Early life and military service
+Early life

-Hiller was born in November 1923 in Edmonton, Alberta, the son of Rose (Garfin) and Harry Hiller.
-His family was Jewish, and had emigrated from Poland in 1912.
-He had two sisters, one thirteen years older and one eleven years older.
+Hiller was born in November 1923 in Edmonton, Alberta, the son of Rose (née Garfin) and Harry Hiller.
+His family was Jewish, and had emigrated from Congress Poland (then part of the Russian Empire) in 1912.
+He had two sisters, one 13 years older and one 11 years older.
 His father operated a second-hand musical instruments store in Edmonton.
 Hiller recalled that when he occasionally traveled home while he was in college, the black people he met with "treated me like a king.
 Why?
 Because they loved my father.
 They told me that unlike other shopkeepers, he treated them like normal folks when they went to his store.
 He didn't look down on them".

 Although his parents were not professionals in theater or had much money, notes Hiller, they enjoyed putting on a Jewish play once or twice a year for the Jewish community of 450 people, mainly to keep in touch with their heritage.
-Hiller recalls they started up the Yiddish theater when he was seven or eight years old; he helped set carpenters build and decorate the sets.
+Hiller recalls they started up the Yiddish theatre when he was seven or eight years old; he helped set carpenters build and decorate the sets.
 When he was eleven, he got a role acting as an old man, wearing a long beard and the payot.
 He says that "the love of theater and music and literature my parents instilled in me" contributed to his later choosing to direct TV and films.